Ski resorts Switzerland

 The popular ski resorts and ski areas in Switzerland

-We have anglicised the proper name of Quatre-Vallees (4 Vallees) but however, you see it spelt this is the biggest interlinked ski area in Switzerland and is made up of five resorts: Verbier (being the biggest and best known), Nendaz, Tzoumaz, Veysonnaz and Thyon/Les Collons.
+We have anglicised the proper name, Quatre-Vallees, into the 4 Valleys but whichever way you see it spelt this is the biggest interlinked ski area in Switzerland which is made up of five resorts: Verbier (being the biggest and best known), Nendaz, Tzoumaz, Veysonnaz and Thyon/Les Collons.
 The opening of the Mont Fort cable car (highest point being 3,330 metres) in 1983 allowed the formation of the huge 4 Valleys ski area with over 400km of pistes, more than 90 lifts and vast areas of high-mountain off piste terrain, as well as long itinerary runs such as the famous Tortin slope.

 The highest and most challenging skiing as well as the more modern lift infrastructure is in the Verbier sector of the ski area.
 However, it should be noted that there are very few easy runs here so more nervous intermediate skiers would be best to look at staying in other resorts.
 If you manage to get to the end of the day unscathed by Verbier's tough skiing then you might reward yourself with an après ski drink and this is where Verbier excels as a resort.
 There is a massive choice of bars and clubs and the resort takes the whole après-ski scene very seriously indeed with several really good live music venues and a really buzzing resort atmosphere created by a young, wealthy clientele looking to party hard.